sblaisot/roundcube-topline/README.md

 In order for this plugin to work, it needs some containers into the topline. as of roundcube 0.8.3, this containers doesn't exist yet.
-A patch has been proposed na dincluded in the upcoming 0.9-beta http://trac.roundcube.net/ticket/1488846
+A patch has been proposed and included in the upcoming 0.9-beta http://trac.roundcube.net/ticket/1488846
 You can find the patch in the roundcube-patch directory.
 You will have to apply this patch against your 0.8.x roundcube installation in order for this plugin to work.